MenendezON/NYM-Capstone/README.md

 ### Deployment <a name="deployment"></a>

-You can deploy this project using: GitHub Pages
+You can deploy this project using: GitHub Pages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- AUTHORS -->